Back to Privacy Guides

 Misc Solène Rapenne

-This guide is part of a series that will show you how to self-audit a VPN tunnel for data leak and performance issues.
+This guide is part of a series that will show you how to self-audit a VPN tunnel for data leak.

 How to verify if the network traffic is going through your WireGuard VPN tunnel